 Nicholas “Nicky” currently serves as a vice president for The Related Group.
 He and his wife Kastyn believe that the quality of life for urban residents depends on access to open green spaces and making sure they protect natural environments through conservation and sustainable practices.
 He helps guide the foundation’s Environment investments.

-Christina is a Doctor of Social Work candidate at the University of Southern California.
+Cristina is a Doctor of Social Work graduate from the University of Southern California.
 Before enrolling, she worked as a child welfare case manager at ChildNet in Ft.
 Lauderdale.
 She sits on the boards of Voices for Children and the Demonstration School Center for Excellence in Early Education at United Way of Miami-Dade, where she reads to pre-K students.
 She helps guide the foundation’s Education investments.

-Felipe, an entrepreneur since 14 years old and an upperclassmen at Gulliver Prep, has always actively volunteered and participated in school events and organizations.
+Felipe, Has been an entrepreneur since he was 14 years old and a student at Wake Forest University.
+Felipe has always volunteered actively and participated in school events and organizations.
 He is the founding President of Gulliver’s Generation S.O.S., a nonprofit empowering youth to help their peers make informed choices about substance abuse.
 He’s leading the effort to expand the program throughout Miami’s high schools.